toast682/Stock-App/README.md

 ## The Practical aspects of Amogh's Super Stock App

 In the current day, where job loss seems to be a certainty for many people, rather than just a hypothetical situation;
-many people are looking for alternative forms of making ends meet.
-And this is where the stock market comes into play.
+many people are looking for alternative forms of making ends meet; and this is where the stock market comes into play.
-With the situation caused by *COVID-19*, the markets are very disattached from the actual dire situation of the everyday economy.
+With the situation caused by *COVID-19*, the markets are very disjointed from the actual dire situation of the everyday economy.
 Stock trading has been up by an astounding **267%** year-over-year growth from the same time last year (https://www.youtube.com/watch?v=KN5AqXmYn5E).
 As said earlier, this is caused by a few reasons:
 - Record amount of joblosses seen due to the collapse of the retail sector.